gkmohomed/cybersecurity-assessment-lab/README.md

+Example observation

+The port 80 response exposed server and PHP version information.
+This is useful during reconnaissance because it helps an assessor understand the technologies exposed by the target.

-3. OWASP ZAP Web Security Assessment
+3. 🛡️ OWASP ZAP Web Security Assessment

-An automated ZAP assessment was performed against:
+An automated OWASP ZAP assessment was performed against:

 http://192.168.216.132

 ZAP generated 25 alerts.
-Three representative findings were selected for deeper analysis rather than treating every alert as a confirmed vulnerability.
+Three representative findings were selected for deeper analysis.
+The alerts were not treated as automatically confirmed vulnerabilities; risk and confidence reported by ZAP were retained in the analysis.

-Finding 1 - Absence of Anti-CSRF Tokens
+Finding 1 — Absence of Anti-CSRF Tokens

 Risk: Medium